tahiri-lab/aPhyloGeo-pipeline/README.md

 	- A file of multiple sequences alignment in FASTA format
 	- A CSV file includes environmental data on the geographical habitat of the studied species

+**4. Execute the workflow.**

+**Run workflow**

+    # In a conda environment where all dependencies are already installed
+    # Specify the maximum number of CPU cores to be used at the same time.
+    # To use N cores: --cores N or -cN.

+    snakemake --cores all

+**Even with not created and activated the conda environment as required in 2.2 and 2.3 is possible by running the workflow successfully with '--use-conda'.
+Snakemake will create a temporary conda environment.**  <br>

+    # To specify the maximum number of CPU cores to be used at the same time.
+    # 	With N cores: --cores N or -cN.
+    # 	For all cores in the system: --cores all.

+    snakemake --use-conda --cores all

 # ✔️ Citation